DropletCAC/droplet-pi/README.md

 ## Raspberry Pi Code for Droplet

 The Raspberry Pi code for Droplet was written in Python and manages the 2 hardware products Droplet offers:
-  - DropWatch Smart Meter: a smart water meter which can be installed in your plumbing to measure your water usage and detect leaks in real time;
+  - DropWatch Smart Meter: a smart water meter that can be installed in your plumbing to measure your water usage and detect leaks in real-time
-  - DropStore Smart Sensor: a smart water level sensor which can be easily installed into your existing rain-collection infrastructure
+  - DropStore Smart Sensor: a smart water level sensor that can be easily installed into your existing rain-collection infrastructure

 Droplet is a mobile application that uses a suite of machine-learning technologies to conserve household water usage by